vzsky/theinternship/hangman/README.md

 ### adding words

-to add words, simply make a text file with the format of {topicname}.txt in the file, write in this format.
+to add words, simply make a text file with the format of {topicname}.txt<br/>
+in the file, write in this format.

     word1 hint1
     word2 hint2